enuage/version-updater/CONTRIBUTING.md

 - License notification in each created file
 - List of changes in CHANGELOG.md
 - `@author` PHPDoc tag for each new method in changed files or once in header of each new file
-- Unit test for your changes
-- Documentation for your new API endpoint or method you created with short description of what it do
+- Documentation for your new action you created with short description of what it do

 ## Pull Request Process